-Iraqi Sanctions: Were They Worth It?See An Appeal to Indict the Iraqi Regime for Crimes of Genocide (1997), the 1997-2003 Campaign Against Sanctions on Iraq, and the UN Security Council (S/1999/100) panel assessment of the humanitarian situation in Iraq (1999).
+Iraqi Sanctions: Were They Worth It?See An Appeal to Indict the Iraqi Regime for Crimes of Genocide (1997), the 1997-2003 Campaign Against Sanctions on Iraq, the UN Security Council (S/1999/100) panel assessment of the humanitarian situation in Iraq (1999), and the Independent Inquiry Committee report on the manipulation of the Oil-for-Food programme (2005).

 by Sheldon Richman, January 2004 [POSTED FEBRUARY 9, 2004]